-Halls open to NEW students for fall term on Friday, August 27, 2010.
-Halls open to RETURNING students for fall term on Sunday, August 29, 2010.
+Halls open to NEW students for fall term on Friday, August 26, 2011.
+Halls open to RETURNING students for fall term on Sunday, August 28, 2011.

-Halls open to NEW students for spring term on Saturday, January 22, 2011.
-(These are student coming to SUNY Delhi beginning in spring 2011; students who were "new" in fall 2010 return on Sunday, January 23, 2011-see Intersession break below.)
+Halls open to NEW students for spring term on Saturday, January 21, 2012.
+(These are student coming to SUNY Delhi beginning in spring 2012; students who were "new" in fall 2011 return on Sunday, January 22, 2012-see Intersession break below.)

-All halls are scheduled to be closed during the following breaks and vacations for the 2010-2011 academic year:
+All halls are scheduled to be closed during the following breaks and vacations for the 2011-2012 academic year:

 Fall Break:8 pm Fri., Oct.
-8 through noon, Tues., Oct.
-12, 2010Thanksgiving:8 pm Tues., Nov.
-23 through noon, Sun., Nov.
-28, 2010Inter-session:10 am Sat., Dec.
-18 through noon, Sun., Jan.
-23, 2011Mid-Winter Break:8 pm Fri., Feb.
-25 through noon, Sun., Mar.
-6, 2011Spring Break:8 pm Fri., Apr.
-8 through noon, Sun., Apr.
-17, 2011
+7 through noon, Tues., Oct.
+11, 2011Thanksgiving:8 pm Tues., Nov.
+22 through noon, Sun., Nov.
+27, 2011Inter-session:10 am Sat., Dec.
+17 through noon, Sun., Jan.
+22, 2012Mid-Winter Break:8 pm Fri., Feb.
+24 through noon, Sun., Mar.
+4, 2012Spring Break:8 pm Fri., Apr.
+6 through noon, Sun., Apr.
+15, 2012

-Halls close to non-graduates for the summer at 11 pm, Friday, May 20, 2011.
-Halls close to graduating students for the summer at 6 pm, Saturday, May 21, 2011.
+Halls close to non-graduates for the summer at 11 pm, Friday, May 18, 2012.
+Halls close to graduating students for the summer at 6 pm, Saturday, May 19, 2012.

 Students will not have access to their rooms, campus mailboxes, or residence hall facilities during breaks.
 Students may leave their belongings in the room over break periods, providing they are returning to school after the break; it is advisable not to leave valuable items in the room over break, however, just as a precaution against damage or theft.

-As stated under "General Conditions" in this Guide (page 5), the housing agreement period does not include vacation periods or scheduled breaks.
+As stated under "General Conditions" in this Guide, the housing agreement period does not include vacation periods or scheduled breaks.
 The residence halls will not be open for student occupancy during the break periods.
 Only those students (e.g., international students, athletes) who have approval from the Director of Residence Life or his/her designee will be allowed to stay in the residence hall over any break period.
 There may be an additional daily charge for students who stay over the break period.
 Students need to make arrangements to leave campus during break periods.

 At the end of each semester residents must vacate their rooms no later than 24 hours after their last exam, with the exception of graduating seniors in spring semester, who must vacate the halls following commencement services by 6:00 pm.
-The residence halls officially close for maintenance, cleaning, and renovation for the summer immediately after graduation ceremonies.
+The residence halls officially close for maintenance, cleaning, and renovation immediately after graduation ceremonies.